top of page

 A New Perfect Paradox

 In 2001, Bernard Arnault, founder, chairman and CEO of LVMH, in his expository HBR interview ‘'The Perfect Paradox of Star Brands' outlined the meticulous processes and revolutionary principles central to building 'star brands', and responsible for the spectacular success of the company.
-Evidently, the formula was faultless - notwithstanding its obliviousness of the concept of sustainability, a notion which at that time was considered insignificant and superfluous; and rather incompatible with luxury.
+The formula was faultless, evidently - notwithstanding its obliviousness of the concept of sustainability, an emergent notion at that time, which was considered rather insignificant and incompatible with luxury.

-Businesses across the sector are seeking to respond to the increasing prominence of sustainability concerns with ingenuity.
-The sector is keenly exploring new ways to dissociate itself from outdated notions of luxury, and reinvent itself to exude excellence across its entire value chain - from the selection and sourcing of raw materials, to the welfare of its workforce.
-It has resolved to evolve; influenced by modern values, and inspired by the strong new wave of social change, and the pursuit of an elevated, conscious lifestyle desired by consumers.
-Today, as it positions for evolution, it demonstrates timeless relevance and resilience.
+Businesses all across the sector are seeking to respond to the increasing prominence of sustainability concerns with vigor.
+The sector is keenly exploring new ways to dissociate itself from outdated notions of luxury, and reinvent itself by pursuing excellence across its entire value chain - from the sourcing of raw materials, to the welfare of its workforce.
+It has resolved to evolve; inspired by the strong new wave of social change, and influenced by modern values, and the pursuit of the conscious, elevated lifestyle deeply craved by its consumers.
+Today, as it positions for change, it demonstrates its enduring relevance and resilience.

 The ESG Emergency

 Whilst at the present time, only large companies and listed companies (except listed micro-enterprises) are mandated to disclose sustainability-related information in their annual strategic reports, a growing number of small and medium-sized entities (SMEs) have started to face increasing pressures.
-This is because lenders and larger organisations are being made to pursue ESG factors and provide sustainability information along their supply chain.
+This is due to lenders and larger organisations being required to pursue ESG factors and provide sustainability information along their supply chain.
 Amid growing speculation that SME legislation will be introduced in the near future, SME early adopters are already benefitting and stand to gain further advantage from having historic ESG data.

 The Benefits of ESG

-Many business owners are astounded to discover that implementing a sound strategy for ESG yields tangible benefits - not only for the environment and communities, but also for the business itself.
+As ESG reporting frameworks continue to develop, business owners are starting to discover that adopting a structured approach to ESG is a worthwhile exercise that returns tangible benefits - not only for the environment and communities, but for the business and its stakeholders.
 When it is done right, sustainability practices yield positive outcomes - and whilst some are realised over time, some rewards may be enjoyed immediately.
-Today, a growing number of individuals are paying attention to companies’ ESG strategies, practices, and performance, when deciding who to conduct business with, partner with, or invest with.
+Today, a growing sector of investors and other stakeholders are paying attention to companies’ ESG strategies, practices, and performance, when deciding who to conduct business with, partner with, or invest in.

-The benefits of ESG are extensive and comprehensive when compared with its costs, and may include: competitive advantage, higher sales and customer loyalty; reduced overheads, employee acquisition, retention and engagement; commercial advantage, ESG-focused investment, business resilience, and more.
+The realisable benefits of ESG are comprehensive and far outweigh the costs, and may include: competitive advantage, higher sales and customer loyalty; reduced overheads, employee acquisition, retention and engagement; commercial advantage, ESG-focused investment, business resilience, and more.

-When categorised under the three pillars of ESG, this may include -
+When categorised under the three pillars of ESG, businesses may expect to enjoy -

 Environmental - A more efficient use of energy and materials, which translates to lower overheads, as well as lower emissions and reduced climate impact.